burrt/burrt.github.io/_posts/2019-04-11-first-post.md

 So I first heard about Jekyll many years ago with its excellent support with Markdown notes - I just never bothered to take a look at it seriously.
 It's one of those backlog items that you never really get around to :)

-Anyways, I finally decided to categorise my existing Computer Science Markdown notes that I've accumulated whilst studying and host them on [Github pages here](https://burrt.github.io/compsci-docs/).
+Anyways, I finally decided to categorise my existing Computer Science Markdown notes that I've accumulated whilst studying and host them at [Github pages here](https://burrt.github.io/compsci-docs/).
 This was the beginnings of my Jekyll journey and as we all say - It's much harder to start than to continue.

 My old website was simply using an existing Bootstrap static website template and I basically dumped everything in the HTML.
-This was not a fun experience every time I need to add or modify stuff - fortunately this occurred very rarely.
+This was not a fun experience whenever I needed to add or modify stuff - fortunately this was infrequent.
 But as time goes by, the more something bugs you, you'll eventually address it so I did!

 ## Extras